Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Theory and Methods

 We finally include the same 10 nuisance parameters as in T18: a shear calibration $\Delta m^i$ and a photometric redshift calibration $\Delta z^i$ per tomographic bin, plus two parameters associated with the modelling of the intrinsic alignments (IA) in the non-linear alignment model \citep[NLA]{2007NJPh....9..444B}.
 The latter two are not included in the peak count case for which we conduct instead a simulation-based assessment of the impact of IA.
 We sample the likelihood with the {\sc MultiNest} sampler \citep{multinest}, set with a tolerance parameter of 0.1 and an efficiency of 0.3.
 We refer the interested reader to T18 and \citet{DESY1_Methods} for more details about the DES-Y1 cosmology inference pipeline.

-We validate our implementation with a series of MCMC analyses where the `data' is taken from the mean measurement extracted from the {\it Covariance training set}, for which the cosmology and the systematic biases are known.
-We detail these results in Appendix \ref{sec:syst_pipeline}, and compare the 2PCF and the peaks $w$CDM performance on these mocks as well.
-We further validate our $\Lambda$CDM 2PCF segment both against the T18 and J20 results in Sec. \ref{subsec:results_2PCF}.
+We validate our implementation with a series of likelihood sampling analyses where the `data' is taken from the mean measurement extracted from the {\it Covariance training set}, for which the cosmology and the systematic biases are known.
+We detail these results in Appendix \ref{sec:syst_pipeline}, and compare the 2PCFs and the peaks $w$CDM performance on these mocks as well.
+We further validate our $\Lambda$CDM 2PCFs segment both against the T18 and J20 results in Sec. \ref{subsec:results_2PCF}.
+It is worth mentioning here that \citet{Jeffrey2019} have proposed a correction to the likelihood calculation when the model is inferred from noisy estimates, which we could have used the residual noise in our training sample had been judged too large, however this is not the case, with 1000 deg$^2$ of light-cone data per cosmology, times 10 noise realisation.